suse-edge/metal3-demo/README.md

 (CABPR), RKE2 control plane provider (CACPPR),
 Metal3 infrastructure provider (CAPM3), Baremetal Operator, and OpenStack Ironic, in a typical production Metal3 management cluster.
-The external-dns controller on the Metal3 Core VM (management cluster) is configured to use the PowerDNS running on the Metal3 Network Infra VM, which illustrates what a production environment should look like.

 ## Networking <a name="networking" />